Back to California

 San Bernardino County Citizens Redistricting Commission

-This law establishes a new commission in San Bernardino County that will adjust supervisorial district boundaries according to specific criteria and qualifications.
+This law establishes a new commission in San Bernardino County that will adjust supervisorial district boundaries following federal laws and population equality criteria.

 What This Bill Does

-• Establishes the Citizens Redistricting Commission for San Bernardino County to adjust supervisorial district boundaries.
+• Establishes the Citizens Redistricting Commission to adjust supervisorial district boundaries in San Bernardino County.

-• Sets up the commission with 14 members who meet certain qualifications.
+• The commission must consist of 14 members who meet certain qualifications.

 Who It Names or Affects

-• The Board of Supervisors in San Bernardino County
+• Board of Supervisors of San Bernardino County

-• Residents and voters in San Bernardino County
+• Residents of San Bernardino County involved in supervisorial elections

 Terms To Know